 "No," said Goodgulf as he stapled the garments to a pool cue, "white robes for white flag."

-- In the Doctor Who episode "Doomsday", the Doctor improvises one so he and the Cybermen can discuss a temporary alliance against the Daleks.
+- "Doomsday": The Doctor improvises one so he and the Cybermen can discuss a temporary alliance against the Daleks.

-Doctor: Sorry, no white flag.
+The Doctor: Sorry, no white flag.
 Only had a sheet of A4; same difference.

 Cyberman: Do you surrender?